Blotch3D/Blotch3D/README.md

     etc. at any 2D or 3D position, and make text follow a sprite in 2D or 3D.

-4. Attach sprites to other sprites to create sprite trees as deep as you want.
+4. Attach sprites to other sprites to create associated structures of sprites as large as you want.
 Child sprite orientation and position is relative to its parent sprite's orientation and position, and can be changed dynamically.
 (It's a dynamic scene graph.)

 5. Override all steps in the drawing of each sprite.

 6. You can give the user easy control over all aspects of the camera (zoom, pan, truck, dolly, rotate, etc.).

-7. Easily control camera position, orientation, zoom, etc. programmatically.
+7. Easily control all aspects of the camera programmatically.

 8. Create billboard sprites.

 9. Create imposter sprites \[TBD\].

-10. Connect sprites to the camera to implement HUD objects and text that resizes with the window size, etc.
+10. Connect sprites to the camera to implement HUD objects and text.

 11. Connect the camera to a sprite to implement 'cockpit view', etc.